cajones93/Project1/README.md

 - Then click on **use this template** and select **Create a new repository** from the drop-down.
 Enter the name for the repository and click **Create repository from template**.
 - Once the repository was created, I clicked the green **gitpod** button to create a workspace in gitpod so that I could write the code for the site.
 #### Deloying on Github
-The site was deployed to Github Pages using the following method:
+The project was deployed using GitHub pages.
+The steps to deploy using GitHub pages are:

-- Go to the Github repository.
+1. Go to the repository on GitHub.com
-- Navigate to the 'settings' tab.
-- Using the 'select branch' dropdown menu, choose 'main'.
-- Click 'save'.
+2. Select 'Settings' near the top of the page.
+3. Select 'Pages' from the menu bar on the left of the page.
+4. Under 'Source' select the 'Branch' dropdown menu and select the main branch.
+5. Once selected, click the 'Save'.
+6. Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

 ## Credits
 List of used resources for your website (text, images, snippets of code, projects....)